 Role of Neighborhood Associations Under Threat

 Since 1974, Portland has been a leader in neighborhood-based civic engagement through the city’s Office of Neighborhood Involvement.
 That relationship is now seriously threatened.
-Last year under Commissioner-in-charge Chloe Eudaly, the office was redubbed the Office of Community and Civic Life, and a committee was put in place to rewrite City Code chapter code 3.96 to remove any functional role for neighborhood associations in favor of an unspecified relationship with “a list of recognized organizations by administrative rule.”
+Last year under Commissioner-in-charge Chloe Eudaly, the office was redubbed the Office of Community and Civic Life, and she put in place a committee to rewrite City Code chapter 3.96 to remove any functional role for neighborhood associations in favor of an unspecified relationship with “a list of recognized organizations by administrative rule.”

-For deeper information about the history of Neighborhood Associations, The Northwest Examiner profiled longtime resident Chuck Duffy who has fascinating insights into our unique system of City Governance, What's Wrong with Portland?:
+For more information about the history of Neighborhood Associations, The Northwest Examiner profiled longtime resident Chuck Duffy who has fascinating insights into our unique system of City Governance, What's Wrong with Portland?:

 "For Duffy, it’s no coincidence that city governance in general is in crisis at the same time neighborhood associations are being kicked to the curb.
 In his view, Portland’s outmoded commission form of government has survived so long because its greatest weakness—lack of district representation—was ameliorated by an exceptionally strong neighborhood association system."